 Step 3 Finding the right property

 Once we have a clear understanding of your requirements you will receive a selection of properties that match your criteria.
 We can also keep you constantly up-to-date via email with the latest properties.
+We use the very latest prop tech to enable our tenants to view properties using 3D floorplans and in some instances 4K resolution video walk throughs, hosted on the Cooper Green Pooks YouTube channel.

 Step 4 Consider a managed property